 - Giang Café (No. 39, Nguyen Huu Huan) – The hotel recommended this café, you must try an egg coffee, it’s absolutely delicious and moor’ish.
 This local coffee is served in a small cup and topped with whipped egg yolk, not too dissimilar to a Zabaglione.
 It’s delicious and I would never have known about this place unless recommended by a local; this place is rammed with mainly local students.
 The tiny doorway is easy to miss from the street but once you find it, walk up the stairs and you’ll bump into somewhere to sit in the couple of rooms.

-Leaving for some Sapa trekking then on to Eastern Europe
+Leaving for some Sapa trekking before The Baltic States

-Decided to start a new chapter in the travel year and fly to Estonia (Eastern Europe)…in the winter!
+Decided to start a new chapter in the travel year and fly to Estonia (The Baltic States)…in the winter!

 The main reason for the change of an already sketchy plan is that visas are too hard to obtain and too expensive for extensive (6+ months) independent travel through China, Mongolia, and Russia; the next countries after visiting Vietnam.

 If applying whilst in Australia (my country of residence), this possibly would be easier.
 However, applying for visas whilst on the move through different countries makes it harder and takes valuable time, whilst your current visa’s time is running out.
 I believe if you’re doing tours for a few weeks, then it’s not such an issue.